kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 mechanism to ensure that workloads are regularly checked for drift, even if no events are received.
 This is done by setting a `reconcileInterval` in the configuration, which triggers a reconcile request for each workload.

-For mesh configuration changes, e.g. trusted proxies or Prometheus merge changes, to ensure that customers get the workload updates as fast as possible, controllers watch for changes to the Istio CR and enqueue a reconcile request for all workloads when the CR is updated.
+For mesh configuration changes, for example, trusted proxies or Prometheus merge changes, to ensure that customers get the workload updates as fast as possible, controllers watch for changes to the Istio CR and enqueue a reconcile request for all workloads when the CR is updated.